Creationism and the creative commons madness - Part 2: The commercial arts

 Music

 Music is one of the most popular and widely consumed products of artistic creation.
-As with other forms of art, the main force behind it is inspiration; and even though the actual product can be protected under creative commons legislation, the effects of this inspiration cannot.
-Any form of original music can inspire other artists to produce their own new music; and although the original creation is reserved under the artist's name, the impact of his/her music on new artists is completely out of control.
+As with other forms of art, the main force behind it is inspiration, and even though the actual product can be protected under Creative Commons legislation, the effects of this inspiration cannot.
+Any form of original music can inspire other artists to produce their own new music, and although the original creation is reserved under the artist’s name, the impact of his/her music on new artists is completely out of control.

 Cinema